jdonaldson/golgi/Readme.md

 A composable routing library for Haxe.

 Golgi is a macro-based generic routing library for Haxe.
-It is intended to be used as the basis for more complex and specific routing applications (e.g. Http)
+It is intended to be used as the basis for more complex and specific routing applications (e.g. Http URL routing)

 It follows these design guidelines: